GuanhuaWang/sensAI/README.md

 # sensAI_experiments

 Most of the experiments are run with `pytorch ver.
-0.3.1.post2`
+0.4.1`

+`siyuan_prune` is a branch for grouping binary classifiers on CIFAR10/100.

 ## Get baseline fully-trained model